pactflow/ci-cd-workshop/exercise_01_changing_pacts/00_prerequisites.md

 * CI/CD pipelines for the consumer and provider as per the [Setup CI/CD page](/set_up_ci/README.md)
 * A working local development set up as per the [Setup development environment](/set_up_local_development/README.md) page.
 * Both consumer and provider builds in Travis CI should both be passing on master.
-* Inspect the configuration in the consumer and provider projects that deals with the *tags*.
+* Have a look at the configuration in the consumer and provider projects that deals with the *tags*.
 Read more below.

 ### Tag configuration